Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 Physical Healthy Cell Phone Use

 Cell phone use can be physically unhealthy and even dangerous at times.
 Something as simple as texting causes 11,000 Injuries a Year.
-Believe it or not, the biggest physical danger that accompanies cell phone use is radiation.
+Believe it or not, radiation is the most significant physical danger accompanying cell phone use.

-breaks to form internet connectivity and cell phone use.
-Avoid the knee-jerk behavior to check your phone every few minutes.
+Breaks to form internet connectivity and cell phone use.
+Avoid the knee-jerk behavior of checking your phone every few minutes.

-When you are bored or idle train yourself not to mindlessly reach for your cell phone.
-I understand when you are in line for some reason or there is downtime you would like to check your email or social media.
+When you are bored or idle, train yourself not to reach for your cell phone mindlessly.
+I understand that when you are in line for some reason or during downtime, you would like to check your email or social media.

 “Cell phones (including smartphones) give off a form of energy known as radio frequency (RF) waves, so some concerns have been raised about the safety of cell phone use.
 With respect to cancer, concern focuses on whether cell phones might increase the risk of brain tumors or other tumors in the head and neck area”.

-Because cell phone use has become an integral part of modern life and they are not going anywhere soon I suggest you take these minimal healthy cell phone use tips.
+Because cell phone use has become an integral part of modern life and is not going anywhere soon, I suggest you follow these minimal, healthy cell phone use tips.

 1. Avoid Wearing Your Phone On Your Body